eliemichel/MapsModelsImporter/README.md

 Download a [release](https://github.com/eliemichel/MapsModelsImporter/releases) and make a zip of `blender/MapsModelsImporter/`.
 In Blender, go to `Edit > Preferences`, `Add-on`, `Install`, then browse to the zip file.

+Install [RenderDoc](https://renderdoc.org/builds).
+It [has been reported](https://github.com/eliemichel/MapsModelsImporter/issues/2) not working with the very last version.
+Try the portable version of RenderDoc 1.2 or RenderDoc 1.1.

 Usage
 -----